canonical/ubuntu-security-documentation/docs/compliance/fips/fips-overview.rst

 All of the certified modules are available with Ubuntu Pro.
 The validated modules are API and ABI compatible with the default Ubuntu packages.
 The validation testing for Ubuntu was performed by atsec Information Security, a NIST accredited laboratory.

-Certifications under :ref:`FIPS 140-2 Level 1` will be moved to the historical list after September 2026 (although these products can still be purchased and used), and new products are expected to be certified under :ref:`FIPS 140-3 Level 1`.
+Certifications under :ref:`FIPS 140-2 Level 1` will be moved to the historical list after September 2026 (although these products can still be purchased and used), and new products will be certified under :ref:`FIPS 140-3 Level 1`.

 FIPS 140-3 Level 1
 ==================